H.R. 6397: Dignity for Detained Immigrants Act

 H.R.
 6397 on Congress.gov

-Official Congress.gov page for the Dignity for Detained Immigrants Act with status, text, and actions.
+Official Congress.gov page for the Dignity for Detained Immigrants Act with bill text, cosponsors, and legislative actions.

 DHS Office of Inspector General

-The bill assigns the DHS Inspector General to conduct annual unannounced detention facility inspections and review deaths in custody.
+Section 5 assigns the DHS Inspector General to conduct annual unannounced detention facility inspections and review every death in custody within 90 days.

 ICE Online Detainee Locator System